New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: Radial Distribution of Substructure

-Recently, \citet{Chiang2025arXiv251026901C} demonstrate that, in state-of-the-art cosmological simulations with kpc-scale force resolution, subhalos with orbital peri-center distances $\lesssim 0.2R_{200}$ are nearly all force-unresolved, leading to artificially enhanced tidal mass loss and run-away disruption \citep{vandenBosch2018MNRAS4754066V}.
-In parallel, recent halo-finder comparison studies by \citet{Mansfield2024} and \citet{ForouharMoreno2025} have demonstrated that conventional subhalo finders that rely only on spatial clustering of particles, such as \textsc{SubFind} used in TNG-C suite here, are particularly prone to lose track of subhalos at small peri-centers, an issue that can be greatly improved by additionally accessing velocity space information or tracking particles across simulation outputs.
+To probe the impact of potential numerical artifacts, \citet{Chiang2026Universal} have recently demonstrated that in state-of-the-art cosmological simulations with kiloparsec-scale force resolution, subhalos with orbital pericenter distances $\lesssim0.2R_{200}$ are nearly all force-unresolved, leading to artificially enhanced tidal mass loss and runaway disruption \citep{vandenBosch2018MNRAS4754066V}.
+In parallel, recent halo finder comparison studies by \citet{Mansfield2024} and \citet{ForouharMoreno2025} have demonstrated that conventional subhalo finders that rely only on the spatial clustering of particles\textemdash such as \textsc{SubFind} used in the TNG-C suite here\textemdash are particularly prone to losing track of subhalos at small pericentric distances, an issue that can be addressed by additionally accessing velocity-space information or tracking particles across simulation outputs.
+Indeed, when inspecting the 3D halocentric distances of these simulated subhalos, we find that the number counts are roughly constant between $0.3$ and $1 R_{200}$ but drop precipitously with decreasing radii below $\lesssim 0.3 R_{200}$.
+Furthermore, when averaging over all simulated cluster analogs, only 10 simulated subhalos lie within a 3D radius of $\leq 0.2R_{200}$ under the luminosity-based selection adopted here, which is an order of magnitude smaller than $N^\text{spec}_\text{tot} \sim 100$ in observed clusters.

-Indeed, when inspecting the 3D halo-centric distances of these simulated subhalos, we find that the number counts are roughly constant between $0.3 \textendash 1 R_{200}$ but drop precipitously with decreasing radii below $\lesssim 0.3 R_{200}$.
-Furthermore, when averaging over all simulated cluster analogs, only 10 simulated subhalos lie within a 3D radius of $\leq 0.2R_{200}$ under the luminosity-based selection, which is an order of magnitude smaller than $N^\text{spec}_\text{tot} \sim 100$ in observed clusters.
-While numerical resolution artifacts and subhalo finding algorithms undoubtedly contribute to this glaring mismatch, it is unclear and still left to be demonstrated whether CDM predictions, with these numerical uncertainties appropriately addressed, can still adequately reproduce the observed spatial distribution of substructures.
-Aside from the discrepant abundance, the observed inner substructures also show greater diversity in ($V$-band) luminosity and more complex projected spatial clustering than the simulated counterparts.
+To address these numerical uncertainties due to inadequate resolution, subhalo finder choices, and specific feedback models \citep[e.g.,][]{Despali2017}, we demonstrate in \aref{app:num_rad_sub} that the same discrepancy persists even after calibrating the inner subhalo abundance to a DM-only benchmark, by ``explicitly injecting'' these disrupted subhalos into the TNG-C cluster analogs.
+With 1 million bootstrapping iterations, we find that within projected inner radii bins $\leq 0.2R_{200}$, the CDM predictions remain statistically discrepant with the observed abundances by $5\sigma$\textendash$40\sigma$ (\fref{fig:App_B}).
+Aside from the discrepant abundances, the observed inner substructures also show greater diversity in luminosity and more complex projected spatial clustering than the simulated counterparts.
+Therefore, even after taking into account the deficits produced by numerical artifacts, we find that the discrepancy persists.

-\section{The inner density profiles of substructures}
+\section{THE INNER DENSITY PROFILES OF SUBSTRUCTURES}